SMPTE/smpte-skn-platform/README.md

 Please note the following data when submitting issues

 Computer system
-OS version
+- OS version
-Browser with version info
+- Browser with version info
-Provide the name of page where the issue was detected (if possible) Provide a link to the page where the issue was detected (if possible) Provide a detailed description of the issue
+- Provide the name of page where the issue was detected (if possible)
+- Provide a link to the page where the issue was detected (if possible)
+- Provide a detailed description of the issue

+Please note the following data when submitting feature requests
+- Provide a detailed description of the feature
+- Include a reasoning on how this improve the work in the SKN